Market Observations & Portfolio Commentary

 Key Performance Takeaways for the Year

-• The London Company Large Cap portfolio gained 8.3% (8.2% net) during the quarter vs. a 9.0% increase in the Russell 1000 Value Index.
-Sector exposure was a tailwind, while stock selection detracted from relative performance.
+The London Company Large Cap portfolio returned 0.4% (0.2% net) during the quarter vs. a 3.8% increase in the Russell 1000 Value Index.
+Stock selection was a headwind to relative performance, partially offset by positive sector exposure.

 Top 3 Contributors to Relative Performance